awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/pinpoint/README.md

 # Amazon Pinpoint JavaScript SDK v3 code examples
 ##Purpose
-This is a workspace where you can find the following AWS SDK for JavaScript version 3 (v3) Amazon PinPoint examples.
+The code examples in this directory demonstrate how to work with Amazon Pinpoint using the AWS SDK for JavaScript (v3).

 Amazon Pinpoint is a flexible and scalable outbound and inbound marketing communications service.
 You can connect with customers over channels like email, SMS, push, or voice.